baldurk/renderdoc/docs/window/capture_connection.rst

 Capture Connection
 ==================

-The Live capture window opens up when you launch a capture of a program, as well as when you attach to an existing program.
+The capture connection window opens up when you launch a capture of a program, as well as when you attach to an existing program.

 Attaching to an existing instance
 ---------------------------------

-After you've launched a program through RenderDoc and its hooks are added you can freely disconnect (by closing the live capture window) or close the main UI.
+After you've launched a program through RenderDoc and its hooks are added you can freely disconnect (by closing the capture connection window) or close the main UI.
 You can then connect to this again later, either from the same computer or another computer connecting over the network.
 For more information, see the page about :doc:`network capture and replay <../how/how_network_capture_replay>`.

-To connect to an existing hooked program, select Attach to Running Instance from the File menu.
+To connect to an existing hooked program, select :guilabel:`File` → :guilabel:`Attach to Running Instance`.
 This opens up the remote host management window that allows you to select a remote host to connect to. localhost is always in the list, but you can add and remove other hosts.

 .. warning::

-	Please note that none of the connections RenderDoc makes or uses are encrypted or authenticated/protected, so if this is a concern you should look into securing the connections by hand.
+	Please note that none of the connections RenderDoc makes or uses are encrypted or authenticated/protected, so if this is a concern you should look into securing the connections manually.

 .. figure:: ../imgs/Screenshots/RemoteHostManager.png